jquense/yup/README.md

   params: ?object;
   // mark the test as exclusive, meaning only one of the same can be active at once
   exclusive: boolean = false;
-  // opt into the node callback style over promises for async validation
-  useCallback: boolean: false;
 }
 ```